seanbreckenridge/exobrain/theory_books/sicp/00/README.md

 ---
-Title: Overview: Structure and Interpretation of Computer Programs
+Title: SICP 00 - Overview
 ---

 This is following the book [here](https://github.com/sarabander/sicp-pdf), and the lecture series [here](https://archive.org/details/ucberkeley-webcast-PL3E89002AA9B9879E?sort=titleSorter), for which I wrote a script to download all of them [here](https://gist.github.com/seanbreckenridge/44854575b03e7f643b19bf40cf7e21bd).